 Perfect sandwiches for a perfect tea.

-This is a traditional English cucumber sandwich recipe, adapted from London’s Ritz Hotel recipe.
+This is a traditional cucumber tea sandwich recipe, adapted from London, England’s Ritz Hotel afternoon tea recipe.
 Made with butter instead of cream cheese and the thin-sliced cucumbers for a delicate touch.

 Meet this traditional cucumber sandwich recipe.

-One of my favorite things in life is a formal afternoon tea.
+One of my favorite things in life is a formal afternoon tea party.
 The kind with tablecloths; tiered trays of scones, sandwiches, petit fours; and the sounds of tinkling china and soft conversation all around.

 My favorite part has always been the tea sandwiches.
 I may have a pastry background, but my teatime heart beats for those dainty, savory sandwiches — especially little cucumber sandwiches.